smayankthakur/somayuis/README.md

-- 👋 Hi, I’m @somayuis
+- 👋 Hi, I’m Mayank Thakur
-- 👀 I’m interested in front end
+- 👀 I’m interested in front end.
+- 👀 learning full stack Devlopment
 - 🌱 I’m currently learning Full Stack development
 - 💞️ I’m looking to collaborate on will be shared.
 - 📫 How to reach me smayankthakur25@gmail.com